DIRACGrid/DIRACOS/README.md

 # Adding a new package

+Note: if you are adding a python module, use pip !
+Not the RPM version.

 ## RPM package

 Whether you want to replace an existing package by a newer version or add a completely new one, it is better to try first by hand.
 The process goes as follow: